Bones and Spinal Health

-- Majority of scoliosis is idiopathic (without obvious cause or other pathologies) and occurs during adolescence.
+- Majority of scoliosis cases are idiopathic (without obvious cause or other pathologies) and occurs during adolescence.
 This is called Adolescent Idiopathic Scoliosis.

-- Other causes of scoliosis include congenital bony abnormality and neuromuscular disorder.
+- Other causes of scoliosis include congenital bony abnormalities and neuromuscular disorders.

 Know more about Adolescent Idiopathic Scoliosis

-- It involves about 2 to 3% of the adolescents.
+- It affects about 2 to 3% of the adolescents.

 - Uneven waist